andrevidela/Research-report/Literature review.md

 ## Bounded Linear Logic, Girard 1991

-Bounded linear logic improves the expressivity of linear logic while keeping its benefits: intuitionnistic-compatible logic that is computationally relevat.
+Bounded linear logic improves the expressivity of linear logic while keeping its benefits: intuitionnistic-compatible logic that is computationally relevant.
 The key difference with linear logic is that weakening rules are _bounded_ by a finite value such that each value can be used as many time as the bound allows.
 In addition, some typing rules might allow it to _waste_ resources by_underusing_ the variable, hinting that affine types might bring some concrete benefits to our programming model.

-As before there is no practical application of this in terms of programming language, at least not that I could find.
+As before, there is no practical application of this in terms of programming language, at least not that I could find.
 However this brings up the first step toward a managing _quantities_ and complexity in the language.
 An idea that will be explored again later with Granule and Quantitative Type Theory.

+NOTE: (I should re-read this one to find more about the expected uses at the time)

 ## Deforestation Wadler 1988

-Deforestation is a small algorithm proposed to avoid extranious allocation when performing list operations in a programming language close to System-F. This algorithm did not end up being used in practice in GHC (it was replaced by fold/unfold) but it showed promise in the sense that it was relying on the linearity of operations.
+Deforestation is a small algorithm proposed to avoid extranious allocation when performing list operations in a programming language close to System-F. This algorithm did not end up being used in practice in GHC (it was replaced by fold/unfold, TODO: find the reference) but it showed promise in the sense that it was relying on the linearity of operations.
 This assumption that operations on lists must be linear was made to avoid performing an effect twice which would end up in an ill-defined tree-less program.
 This is notable because it is the first instance of a use for linearity in the context of performance.

-While deforestation itself might not be the algorithm that we want to implement today.
-I is likely we can come up with a similar, or even better, set of optimising rules in idris2.
+While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar, or even better, set of optimisation rules in idris2.

 ## Is there a use for linear types & Linear types can change the world, Wadler 1991